ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-deploy-shared}
 {: faq}

-You can check the status of the instance deployment by viewing the deployment history on the instance details page from the {{site.data.keyword.vmwaresolutions_short}} console.
+You can check the status of the instance on the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-vdc-summary#shared_viewing-vdc-summary-procedure) from the {{site.data.keyword.vmwaresolutions_short}} console.

 ## How can I view a list of all notifications?
 {: #faq-notification-shared}